petermorlion/nitriq-npm/README.md

 The Nitriq binaries are included in this repository as-is.

 This repository just contains an NPM wrapper around it, so it can be used in NPM build scripts.
+The MIT license of this repository concerns all files *excluding* the Nitriq folder.